-Scroll is a metric that enables marketers to see how far customers are scrolling down.
-Often expressed as scroll depth, or average scroll, both provide a feedback loop of what was in view of the customer.
+Scroll depth is a metric that enables marketers to see how far customers are scrolling down a page.
+Scroll engagement is often expressed as scroll depth, or average scroll, both provide a feedback loop of what was in view of the customer.

 If you are new to analyzing scroll, some recommended articles are:

 - How to track scroll depth